mirzahilmi/mirzahilmi/README.md

 ## ❓ About Me

-📚 &nbsp; Sophomore majoring in Information Technology at Faculty of Computer Science, University of Brawijaya<br>
+📚 &nbsp; Sophomore majoring in Information Technology at Faculty of Computer Science, University of Brawijaya
-📌 &nbsp; Actively building software & integrating open-source LLMs for possible software solutions 🔭 &nbsp; Learning more about Distributed System, Cloud Computing and Software Engineering<br>
+⚙️ &nbsp; Actively building software & integrating open-source LLMs for possible software solutions 🤖
+🔭 &nbsp; Learning more about Distributed System, Cloud Computing and Android Development
-📂 &nbsp; Most of my projects are available on [GitHub](https://github.com/MirzaHilmi?tab=repositories)<br>
+📂 &nbsp; Most of my projects are available on [GitHub](https://github.com/MirzaHilmi?tab=repositories) so check it out!
-🏄‍♂️ &nbsp; In my free time, I enjoy swimming, adventure and exploring culinary delights!<br>
+🏄‍♂️ &nbsp; In my free time, I enjoy swimming, adventure and exploring culinary delights!

 ## 🔧 Technologies & Tools
 |||